USS Iowa (BB-61): Shakedown and NATO exercises (1984–1989)

-On 17 August, Iowa set sail for the North Atlantic, and in September she participated in Exercise Northern Wedding by ferrying Marines ashore and assisting helicopter gunships.
-During the exercise Iowa fired her main guns at Cape Wrath range in Scotland in support of a simulated amphibious assault on 5–6 September, firing a total of 19 16 in shells and 32 5 in shells during a 10-hour period and operating in rough seas.
-During the live fire exercise, a small number of Iowa marines were put ashore to monitor the fall of shot and advise the battleship of gunnery corrections.
-Afterward, Iowa visited ports, including Portsmouth, in England and Germany before returning to the United States in October.
+On 17 August, Iowa set sail for the North Atlantic.
+In September, she participated in Exercise Northern Wedding by ferrying Marines ashore and assisting helicopter gunships.
+During the exercise, Iowa fired her main guns at Cape Wrath range in Scotland in support of a simulated amphibious assault on 5–6 September, firing a total of 19 16 in shells and 32 5 in shells during a 10-hour period and operating in rough seas.
+During the live-fire exercise, a small number of Iowa Marines were put ashore to monitor the fall of shot and advise the battleship of gunnery corrections.
+Afterward, Iowa visited ports, including Portsmouth in England, and Germany, before returning to the United States in October.

-In December, the ship became the test bed for the Navy's RQ-2 Pioneer (UAV).
+In December, the ship became the testbed for the Navy's RQ-2 Pioneer (UAV).
 The drone was designed to serve as an aerial spotter for the battleship's guns, thereby allowing the guns to be used against an enemy without the need for an airplane or helicopter spotter.
 Pioneer passed its tests and made its first deployment that same month aboard Iowa.